Lower bounds for multivariate independence polynomials and their generalisations: Introduction

 be the (weighted) homomorphism count for $G$ in $H$, where $H(\cdot,\cdot)$ denotes the corresponding edge weight of $H$.
 Then the independence polynomial $Z_G(\lambda)$ for positive rational values $\lambda=q/p$, $p,q\in\mathbb{N}$, corresponds to $\hom(G,H^{\lambda})$, where $H^{\lambda}$ denotes a suitably `blown-up' copy of the graph $H=\indepg$, i.e., replace the two vertices by $p$ self-looped ones that connect to one another and $q$ non-looped ones, respectively, and put the complete bipartite graph $K_{p,q}$ in between.
 A graph $H$ with nonnegative edge weights is said to be \emph{antiferromagnetic} if $H$, as a symmetric matrix with entries corresponding to the edge weights, has exactly one positive eigenvalue, counting multiplicity.
 For instance, $H=\indepg$ is antiferromagnetic, and so are its blow-ups $H^\lambda$.
 We conjecture that any antiferromagnetic $H$ is a `clique-minimiser' in the following sense.

 \begin{conjecture} Let \(G\) be a graph and write $d_v\defeq \deg_G(v)$.
 Then for any antiferromagnetic edge-weighted graph $H$,

 \end{conjecture}

 For instance, the Sah--Sawhney--Stoner--Zhao inequality is the aforementioned case $H^{\lambda}$ with $H=\indepg$.
 It is not hard to settle the case $H=K_q$, by a slight generalisation of Csikv\'{a}ri's inequality, recorded in Zhao's survey~\cite[Theorem~8.3]{zhao2017extremal}.
+A particular case of~\Cref{conj:main} when $G$ is $d$-regular $H$ represents an antiferromagnetic \emph{Ising model}, i.e., the $2\times 2$ matrix with $H_{11}=H_{22}=B\in (0,1)$ and $H_{12}=H_{21}=1$, was conjectured by Davies an Leblanc~\cite[Conjecture~5(ii)]{DL24}.
 It can also be seen as an antiferromagnetic counterpart to another theorem of Sah, Sawhney, Stoner, and Zhao \cite[Theorem~1.14]{sah2020reverse}, stating that the reverse inequality to~\eqref{eq:afm} holds whenever $H$ is \emph{ferromagnetic}, i.e., all the eigenvalues are nonnegative.

 Recall that \Cref{thm:2spin} makes partial progress towards~\Cref{conj:main}.
 We make further progress in multiple directions.
 First of all, we confirm the conjecture for $K_3^{\circ}\defeq\triloop$, one loop added to a triangle, in a stronger form that generalises~\Cref{thm:indep-poly-multiaff-lower-bd}.
 To state the result, for $\blambda,\bmu\in\RR^{V(G)}$, let